h2tc-roboticsx/H2TC/doc/data_file_explanation.md

 ## Supporting Files
 <!-- <details><summary>Exlanation about subjects/objects.csv and log.xlsx </summary> -->
-* **subjects.csv**: the list of the subjects participating in the experiments
+* **subjects.csv**: The list of the subjects participating in the dataset
-  * subject ID
+  * subject id
-* **objects.csv**: the list of used objects
+* **objects.csv**: The list of used objects
   * object name
   * characteristic: `rigid`, `soft` or `printed`
-  * attached with optitrack markers:
+  * attached with ptitrack markers:
     * 1: yes
     * 0: no
-* **log.xlsx**: logbook with the recording parameters of all takes.
+* **log.xlsx**: The logbook with the recording parameters of all takes.
-  * **{subject ID} sheet**: each sheet maintains all instructions received by a subject during recording and is named by the id of the subject.
+  * **{subject ID} sheet**: Each sheet maintains all instructions received by a subject during recording and is named by the id of the subject.
 Each entry in the sheet describes one recording setting.
-    * no: the index of the entry in the spreadsheet
+    * no: The index of the entry in the spreadsheet
-    * object: the name of the object
+    * object: The name of the object
-    * equipped: if the subject is equipped with the helmet and the gloves to record data or not
+    * equipped: The subject is the primary subject, i.e. the subject is equipped with the helmet and the motion capture gloves to record data
       * 1: equipped
       * 0: not equipped
-    * action: the action that the subject is supposed to perform when recording
+    * action: The action that the subject is supposed to perform during recording
       * `throw` or `catch`
-    * hand: the instruction for using either single or both hands to perform the action
+    * hand: The instruction for using either single or both hands to perform the action
       * `single`, `both` or `void` (no constraint)
-    * position: the initial location where the subject shall stand at the start of each recording
+    * position: The discrete initial standing location where the subject shall stand at the start of each recording
       * x: in range [0, 1, 2, 3]
       * y: in range [0, 1, 2, 3]
-    * height: the relative vertical location for the subject hand
+    * height: The relative vertical location of the subject hand(s)
       * `overhead`, `overhand`, `chest`, `underhand` or `void` (no constraint)
-    * horizon: the relative horizontal location of the subject hand
+    * horizon: The relative horizontal location of the subject hand(s)
       * `left`, `middle`, `right` or `void` (no constraint)
-    * speed: the relative velocity at which the object is supposed to be tossed out
+    * speed: The relative velocity at which the object is supposed to be tossed out
       * `fast`, `normal`, `slow` or `void` (no constraint)
     * take_id: the id of the take
-    * success: the result of catching.
+    * success: The catching result of the recorded activity.
       * 1: success
       * 0: failed
-    * verified: if the recording has been verified.
+    * verified: The recording has been verified.
-      * 1: verified and no problem detected
+      * 1: Verified and no problem detected
-      * 0: verification not finished
+      * 0: Not verified yet
-      * -1: problem detected
+      * -1: Problematic
-    * annotated: if the annotation has been finished.
+    * annotated: The annotation has been finished.
-      * 1: finished
+      * 1: Finished
-      * 0: not finished
+      * 0: Not finished yet

 <!-- </details> -->